Why Customers Get Angry

 When someone calls upset, you have to take a minute to understand their business model and everything attached before you can even hear what they’re trying to tell you.

-Narrowing down your target market doesn’t only help you convert a higher percentage of your leads—it also helps you care for them while they are your clients.
+Narrowing down your target market doesn’t only help you convert a higher percentage of your leads — it also helps you care for them while they are your clients.
+So it helps to know your customers.

 Unless you had a role in making the customer angry, the incident probably isn’t an attack on your character.